bbennett905/store-aura/README.md

 * material2 - **[OPTIONAL]** See above.
 Used if a particle system has 2 custom materials. *Ex: "material2":"materials/material2path.vmt"*

+* model - **[OPTIONAL]** See above.
+Used if a particle system requires a model.
+Will also look for a .vvd and .dx90.vtx file in the same path with the same name. *Ex: "model":"models/modelpath.mdl"*

 ## For devs ##

 Building this plugin requires [CEntity and CBasePlayer methodmaps](https://bitbucket.org/LeToucan/centity).
 You could also easily modify it to no longer require it, if you so desire.